lammps/lammps/doc/src/set.rst

    such as the molecule ID, then the floating point value is truncated to its integer portion, e.g. a value of 2.6 would become 2.

-Keyword *type* sets the atom type for all selected atoms.
-The specified value must be from 1 to ntypes, where ntypes was set by the :doc:`create_box <create_box>` command or the *atom types* field in the header of the data file read by the :doc:`read_data <read_data>` command.
+Keyword *type* sets the atom type or atom type label for all selected atoms.
+For atom type, specified value must be from 1 to ntypes, where ntypes was set by the :doc:`create_box <create_box>` command or the *atom types* field in the header of the data file read by the :doc:`read_data <read_data>` command.
+In the case of the specified type label, it must have been defined before use via an alphanumeric type label.
+See the :doc:`Howto type labels <Howto_type_labels>` doc page for the allowed syntax of type labels and a general discussion of how type labels can be used.

-Keyword *type/fraction* sets the atom type for a fraction of the selected atoms.
+Keyword *type/fraction* sets the atom type or atom type label for a fraction of the selected atoms.
 The actual number of atoms changed is not guaranteed to be exactly the specified fraction (0 <= *fraction* <= 1), but should be statistically close.
 Random numbers are used in such a way that a particular atom is changed or not changed, regardless of how many processors are being used.
 This keyword does not allow use of an atom-style variable.

-Keywords *type/ratio* and *type/subset* also set the atom type for a fraction of the selected atoms.
+Keywords *type/ratio* and *type/subset* also set the atom type or atom type label for a fraction of the selected atoms.
 The actual number of atoms changed will be exactly the requested number.
 For *type/ratio* the specified fraction (0 <= *fraction* <= 1) determines the number.
 For *type/subset*, the specified *Nsubset* is the number.
 An iterative algorithm is used which ensures the correct number of atoms are selected, in a perfectly random fashion.
 Which atoms are selected